 Miami Car Accident Lawyer for Crashes on Interstate 95

 Always talk to an attorney before accepting any payments from an insurance company or the other driver.
 These payments could qualify as a “settlement,” which bars you from pursuing your case in court.
 Additionally, it is difficult to know what your case is worth without consulting with a lawyer.
-For a free consultation on your case, contact I-95 car accident attorney Prosper Shaked today at The Law Offices of Prosper Shaked.
+For a free consultation on your case, contact I-95 car accident attorney Prosper Shaked today at Prosper Shaked Accident Injury Attorneys PA.
 Our number is (305) 694-2676, and someone is available to take your call 24/7.